-By proactively informing yourself and evaluating your current and future needs, you can ease the stress that naturally can arise from choosing a health insurance plan on or off the Affordable Care Act (ACA) Health Insurance Marketplace.
+By proactively informing yourself and evaluating your current and future needs, you can ease the stress that may naturally arise from choosing a health insurance plan on or off the Affordable Care Act (ACA) Health Insurance Marketplace.

 The following will help you have a smoother sign-up experience: